notmarshmllow/credax/README.md

-# CREDAX - FAST AI POWERED FUZZING TOOL with SLACK NOTIFICATIONS
+# CREDEX - FAST AI POWERED FUZZING TOOL with SLACK NOTIFICATIONS
-Credax - Fast AI Powered Fuzzing Tool with Slack Notifications.
+Credex - Fast AI Powered Fuzzing Tool with Slack Notifications.

-Credax is a lite-weight AI Powered Fuzzing Tool built in Python.
-Credax uses the least of your CPU by using more concurrent tasks and less threads, thus saving your OS Threads, providing you with better speed and results.
+Credex is a lite-weight AI Powered Fuzzing Tool built in Python.
+Credex uses the least of your CPU by using more concurrent tasks and less threads, thus saving your OS Threads, providing you with better speed and results.

-CREDAX auto removes all consecutive result that respond with same length, thus removing almost all consecutive false positives, providing better output + Slack Notifications.
-This feature is self activated as soon as Credax starts heating itself.
+CREDEX auto removes all consecutive result that respond with same length, thus removing almost all consecutive false positives, providing better output + Slack Notifications.
+This feature is self activated as soon as Credex starts heating itself.

 ![alt text](https://github.com/notmarshmllow/credax/blob/main/CREDAX-GIF.gif?raw=True)

 # INSTALLATION

-**Credax requires Python3.7 + to run.
-Please upgrade your Python version to 3.7 or higher to use Credax.**
+**Credex requires Python3.7 + to run.
+Please upgrade your Python version to 3.7 or higher to use Credex.**

-1 .Clone the Credax reporitory.
+1 .Clone the Credex reporitory.

 `git clone https://github.com/notmarshmllow/credax.git`